Jelatinone/scholarfind/README.md

 _"Scholarfind is a resource for connecting student profiles with scholarships, all at no cost." - Me, right now_ :)

+> [!IMPORTANT]
+> 'Scholarfind' is a placeholder name for this project.
+If you have a name suggestion, please open an issue!

 ## I. A long time ago in a galaxy far, far away...

 Like many others, during my senior year of high school affording college became a very real concern I hadn't really thought about.
 Like many others, I turned to scholarships.
 Like many others, I found the process fragmented, repetive, and inefficient.